KrishnaGrg1/khalti-payment/readme.md

 Your server should now be running at http://localhost:5000

-To purchase the subsecription http://localhost:5000/payment/add.
+To purchase the subscription http://localhost:5000/payment/add.